Abigail/Abigail.github.io/Src/Trapped/alibaba.md

 combines the movements of two or more *basic leapers*.

-The %%PIECE%% jumps to a square two squares away from its starting point.
+The %%PIECE%% jumps to a square two squares away from its starting point, either orthogonally, or diagonally.
 It may jump over occupied squares.
 This makes the %%PIECE%% %%COLOUR_BOUND%%.

 If one would remove all the odd rows and odd files (none of them